-There are two or more thematically related forums and blogs for car lovers but what’s next?
+There are two or more topically related forums and blogs for car lovers but what’s next?
 Now, it’s time to come out of the thematic trap and seek for a better tradeoff.
 Expand the limits of local forums and your theme, go beyond local search and further – use other platforms and communities to speak out your brand.

-Note that thematically matching platforms are important only at the level of publication.
+Note that topically matching platforms are important only at the level of publication.
 So involve the media, there are many categories where you can naturally drop your link, they are usually trustworthy and not so pricey.
 By using this approach you are unlikely to hit the wall.

 The platforms are numerous but each of them has peculiarities for your business.
 So here what we normally have:

 - Q&A services and forums (like Quora and Reddit).
 They work well since you place a link where the audience strives for an answer, and you leave a message with a natural link as if saying ‘look, I’ve stumbled upon the same issue, and this tool helped me to tackle it’.
 The audience is interested and already engaged, so your comments may act as the last straw, or even better – as an expert vouch.
 But don’t belittle the audience there: a hint of dishonesty in your comment – and you better be ready for a possible hatred storm.

 - Blog publishing services.
 Such as Medium and Blogger.
 It’s a popular but more time-consuming way to leave a backlink because it requires an ‘opinion piece’: article, research, case study, etc., unless you already write great content and search for platforms to spread a word.

 - Lists.
 Ending up in a list where the products that your audience needs are put in one basket is a marvelous thing.
 People usually seek for such places, especially at the outset of career, looking for the ‘best tools’, ‘top companies’, etc. Also, mind it preparing for a campaign, such as Black Friday because people hurry to grab the best bargains.